kayleeodom/Sentence-Creation/README.md

     Models:
         For our project we used a pre-trained transformer BERT language model from hugging face.
 It is pre-trained on two datasets; wikipedia and bookcorpus.
-The specific model we chose have multiple variations and we chose bert-base-uncased because it was in english and it wasn't case sensitive.
+The specific model we chose have multiple variations and we chose bert-base-uncased because it was in english and it wasn't case sensitive. (how it used)

         Link to the models Hugging Face entry: https://huggingface.co/bert-base-uncased

         Datasets:
-            To further evaluate the model and get it to work with our desired task I found another dataset to fine-tune with and evaluate metrics.
+            To further evaluate the model and get it to work with our desired task I found another dataset to fine-tune and evaluate metrics with.
+The dataset we used is "c4" dataset from Hugging Face.
+This dataset comes in 4 variants and we used the "en" varient.
+We chose this one because it was in enlish and it had been cleaned; there was a "badwords filter".

             Link to the dataset's Hugging Face entry: https://huggingface.co/datasets/c4

-    Metrics:
+    Metrics: (section left to fi)
-        Since the model was pre-trained I just found one additional dataset to be able to fine tune and look at how weel the model did in the training process. how well the model did on the training data and eval data; used a seperate dataset from hugging face for fine-tuning and seeing how well the model did.
+        Since the model was pre-trained I just found one additional dataset to be able to fine tune and look at how weel the model did in the training process.

     License:
+        There is a license document for the model that can be found in the project under the name 'LICENSE.txt'.

 Creators: Avery Harris and Kaylee Odom